ethereum/homestead-guide/source/using-ethereum-the-basics/ether.rst

 --------------------------------------------------------

 Ethereum has a metric system of denominations used as units of Ether.
 Each denomination has its own unique name (some bear the family name of seminal figures playing a role in evolution of computer science and cryptoeconomics).
 The smallest denomination aka *base unit* of Ether is called Wei.
 Below is a list of the named denominations and their value in Wei.
-Following a common (although somewhat ambiguous) pattern, Ether also designates a unit (of 1e18 or one trillion Wei) of the currency.
+Following a common (although somewhat ambiguous) pattern, Ether also designates a unit (of 1e18 or one quintillion Wei) of the currency.
 Note that the currency is not called Ethereum as many mistakenly think, nor is Ethereum a unit.

 +-------------------------+-----------+-------------------------------------------+